 On July 28, 2010, petitioners filed their "Supplemental Brief re PSC Expert Costs in Interim Fee Petition."
-Attached to that brief13 was Ex.
+Attached to that brief12 was Ex.
 1, a 21-page document apparently intended as evidence concerning the issue of the qualifications of the Geiers.
 Curiously, the document was not structured as an affidavit from one of the Geiers or from anyone else, but instead was an unsigned narrative describing the Geiers' careers.
-It is not clear who authored the document.
+It is not clear who authored the document, or who, if anyone, vouches for the truthfulness of the allegations contained therein.